Here are reviews and endorsements on 'Red Leaves' from reviewers, educators and young readers:

 'From the first paragraph onwards ‘Red Leaves’ is visually rich.
 My recent teaching has highlighted how students quickly understand this story on a symbolic, as well as a literal level, as a result.
 It is a seemingly simple tale and yet it holds within it a depth of meaning.
 It is a story for our times and yet for all times, for young people and yet for all people.‘Red Leaves’ is also emotionally and linguistically rich.
 Beautifully written, both boys and girls in my lessons immediately empathise with the lives of the carefully observed central characters.
 As with all of Sita’s books, these represents a rich range of cultural backgrounds and experience, both similar to and different to their own; this makes very fertile territory for dialogue and developing deeply empathic and moving writing.
 Readers can grapple with the impact of significant issues faced by young people in the story which are also so prevalent in all of our lives; divorce, fostering, bullying, isolation, homelessness, history, war and also family, community, friendship and love- all permeate the pages.

 Great literature should enable us to reflect on society, understand it a bit more and in the process change ourselves.
 ‘Red Leaves’ does this.
 The setting of ‘Home Wood’ can be seen as a microcosm of 21st century society, an arena in which to explore modern life with all its multi-layered, complex cultural issues.
-‘Red Leaves’ reveals beauty in nature, diversity and struggle and within the conclusion of the plot, it highlights what people have in common across cultures
+‘Red Leaves’ reveals beauty in nature, diversity and struggle and within the conclusion of the plot, it highlights what people have in common across cultures.

 At a time when PSHE is too often squeezed out of the curriculum in favour of subjects that yield more point scores or test results, the emotional relevance of this text alone is a strong argument for using this as a must-read text, not only for KS3, but across the school.
 Of course students will learn about fantastic writing in this book ; setting, character, imagery, plot and description.
 But literature can also teach us about life.
 The issues explored in the dialogue and dynamic between characters enable readers to have greater insight into the lives of others, make connections with people who may initially appear to be different to themselves and hopefully to overcome prejudice or limits in viewpoints and judgements.

 ‘Red Leaves’ is a special treasure.
 It is moving, magic and meaningful on many levels.
-Isn’t it
+Isn’t it time to allow young people to experience some magic back at the heart of the curriculum?

 Catherine Coles English Teacher, Fortismere School.
 London.